mreider/aligned.at/content/posts/Tales_from_Engineyard.md

 We joked that Engine Yard "sold dollars for 99 cents."

-Even though this happened before my time, it stings when I read quotes from Github's co-founders about never needing venture funding.
-Of course they didn’t — we footed 100% of their infrastructure bill.
+Even though the agreement to host GitHub for free started before my time, it stings when I read quotes from GitHub's co-founders about never needing venture funding.
+Of course they didn’t — we footed their infrastructure bill.

-The New Guard
+## The New Guard

 When I joined (2009) things were changing.
 Investors wanted profitability and a “real” product.
 The new guard was tasked with transforming our quirky, beloved platform into something scalable and maintainable.
 Our job was to clean up the snowflakes — migrating customers off their custom setups to something sustainable and retiring the clusters in our data centers.